Berlin City Guide

 Quick facts

-• The iconic Brandenburg Gate stands as a definitive symbol of German reunification and history.
+• The 18th-century Brandenburg Gate remains the definitive symbol of both German division and subsequent reunification.

 🏛️